CarlosEFPaiva/Project_my_Wallet_Backend/README.md

 It serves as the back-end for my-wallet-Project -> the front-end of this project can be found [here](https://github.com/CarlosEFPaiva/Project_My_Wallet_FrontEnd), and it's deployment can be found [here](https://project-my-wallet-front-end.vercel.app/).

 My-Wallet is an app where users can save their spending and income, all saved with their own login information and with a friendly interface.
+Its layout was developed exclusive for mobile applications.

 The code for this project was developed in English, but it's interface is currently in Portuguese.